BackTable / MSK / Article

 • Interventional radiologists primarily choose between CT-guided and fluoroscopic-guided approaches for bone marrow biopsies, often opting for CT guidance due to its speed and familiarity, with fluoroscopic guidance serving as an alternative when CT is unavailable.

-• Prior to bone marrow biopsy, patients are positioned prone or supine, with a CT scan performed initially to confirm landmarks and positioning.
+• Prior to a bone marrow biopsy procedure, patients are positioned prone or supine, with a CT scan performed initially to confirm landmarks and positioning.
 Needle insertion follows the iliac crest trajectory, with thorough numbing of the skin and cortex before obtaining aspirates and marrow cores.

 • While there's debate over the necessity of additional CT scans for confirming needle placement, it's generally considered unnecessary due to inherent confirmation through obtained samples.
 However, additional imaging may be warranted in certain situations, such as biopsies in elderly patients with demineralized bone.